guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 ```html
 <canvas id='c'></canvas>
 ```
 Then, let's create a JavaScript sketch and import it into the HTML file.
-Please notice that the HTML `<script>` has its `type` parameter set as `module` which means the way of importing libraries to our sketch is different, what will be seen more clearly in the next step.
+Please notice that the HTML `<script>` has its `type` parameter set as `module` which means the way of importing libraries to our sketch is different, what will be seen more clearly on the next step.

 ```html
 <canvas id='c'></canvas>